jcsargis00/stock-analysis/README.md

 This project creates a report to analyze green stocks performance in 2017 and 2018.
 The report is for Steve to advise his parents on investing in worthy "green" stocks.
 The report was created with Excel, Visual Basic Application (VBA) and macros.
 The initial report focused on stock DQ, a stock his parents were interested in.
 The final report analyzes an additional 11 "green" stock in terms of volume, starting price and ending price.
 ## Results
 The first report produced results, but seemed to have room for improvement in terms of more elegant programming, less lines of  codes and more efficient run times.
-Although it executed and produced accurate report results, by refactoring the code, run times were reduced signficantly whilst producing the same accurate results.
+Although it executed and produced accurate report results, by refactoring the code, run times were reduced signficantly, whilst producing the same accurate results.
 Refactoring included creation of arrays to reduce nested loop execution times.
 For example, a snippet of the inital code with nested loops looked like this:

-* 4) Loop through tickers
+*  'Loop through tickers
    For i = 0 To 11
        ticker = tickers(i)
        totalVolume = 0
-       '5) loop through rows in the data 'Worksheets(yearValue).Activate
+       'Loop through rows in the data
+       'Worksheets(yearValue).Activate
         For j = 2 To RowCount
-           '5a) Get total volume for current ticker
+    'Get total volume for current ticker

            If ActiveSheet.Cells(j, 1).Value = ticker Then
                'test = ActiveSheet.Cells(j, 8).Value